🔧 Integration best practices

 • Action: Maintain a cache of recently processed IDs.
 If a duplicate id arrives, drop it.

-4. Journey Construction Best Practices
+4. Journey Construction & Engine Status Detection

-Filtering Noise
+Filtering Trip Noise